 The real strength of Royal Voluntary Service is our people.
 We have more than 20,000 volunteers and 1,250 employees who help make communities stronger and help relieve the pressure on the NHS.

-Royal Voluntary Service is managed by a team of Directors led by the Chief Executive.
+Royal Voluntary Service is managed by a leadership team led by the Chief Executive.
 Together, they advise the Board of Trustees on strategy matters and are responsible for making key operational decisions for the charity.

 You can find out more about our leadership team by clicking on their names below.